 in the professional tournament to celibrate the opening of the Burgh golf course in 1909.
 George Thomson was golf professional at Peterhead

-Golf Club (1919-1921).
-He married Jessie McMaster and their son Archie Thomson was greenkeeper on the West Links.
-George Thomson died in
+Golf Club (1916-1921) and resided at 24 Jamaica Street.
+He married Jessie McMaster and their son Archie Thomson was greenkeeper on the West

 George was raised by the Thomson family, a golfing dynasty.
 Catherine Thomson married Ben Sayers Snr.
 Isabella married Davie Grant.
 George's step